Florida House passes ban on abortion after 15 weeks, sends bill to Senate | Law-Order

 - United States

 Florida's House of Representatives passed a bill to ban abortions after 15 weeks of pregnancy late on Wednesday, a measure several Republican-led states are pushing as the U.S. Supreme Court weighs the constitutionality of such limits.
-House approval moments before midnight sent consideration of the legislation to the state Senate, which is expected to pass it in the near future.
+The approval on a party-line 78-39 vote moments before midnight sent consideration of the legislation to the state Senate, which is expected to pass the measure in the near future.
 Florida Governor Ron DeSantis, a Republican, has likewise signaled his support for the bill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)